 Pupils are required to wear school uniform and an appropriate smart appearance is expected at all times.
-Hair should be kept tidy and long hair should be neatly tied back off the face.
+If hair is sitting on and below the shoulder it must be tied up.
 Make-up and coloured hair are not permitted.
-No jewellery may be worn apart from a watch and one pair of plain spherical stud earrings, which must be removed for PE, due to health and safety reasons.
+No jewellery may be worn apart from a watch and one pair of plain spherical stud earrings, which must be removed for PE, for health and safety reasons.
 If your child is planning on getting their ears pierced, please ensure this takes place at the start of the summer holidays to allow for healing.